Make-School-Labs/General-Project-Setup-Guide/jupyter/readme.md

     `source ~/.zshrc`

-Like the other methods, open the jupyter notebook with:
+Like the other methods, open the jupyter notebook with this line in your terminal:

 `jupyter notebook`